xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges26.md

       RETURN doc`

-The above simple query functions and REST API methods may be removed in future versions of ArangoDB.
+The above simple query functions and REST API methods may be removed in future versions of AvocadoDB.

 Using negative values for `SimpleQuery.skip()` is also deprecated.
-This functionality will be removed in future versions of ArangoDB.
+This functionality will be removed in future versions of AvocadoDB.

 ### AQL functions

 The AQL `SKIPLIST` function has been deprecated because it is obsolete.

-The function was introduced in older versions of ArangoDB with a less powerful query optimizer to retrieve data from a skiplist index using a `LIMIT` clause.
+The function was introduced in older versions of AvocadoDB with a less powerful query optimizer to retrieve data from a skiplist index using a `LIMIT` clause.

 Since 2.3 the same goal can be achieved by using regular AQL constructs, e.g.